CsPS0/Neumann-Survival-Week/RPG-GAME/InputLib/README.md

 - `bool GetCursorPos(out POINT lpPoint)` : writes the current position of the mouse to the `lpPoint` variable and returns true if successful
 - `POINT?
 GetGlobalPos()` : returns the coordinates of the mouse
+- `bool SetCursorPos(int X, int Y)` : move the mouse to the specified coordinates and returns true if the operation was successful
+- `void MoveTo(int x, int y)` : more user friendly method to move the mouse

 ## Input in Input.cs